tothbalintjanos/prettifier/bot/README.md

 ### Deployment

-- deploy the current branch to production: run
-  <code textrun="verify-make-command">make deploy</code> inside this directory
+Support for running on Heroku is built in.
+To deploy the current branch to production, run <code textrun="verify-make-command">make deploy</code> inside this directory.

 ### DevOps